patonlab/GoodVibes/README.md

 *	The `--freespace` option specifies the solvent.
 The amount of free space accessible to the solute is computed based on the solvent's molecular and bulk densities.
 This is then used to correct the volume available to each molecule from the ideal gas approximation used in the Sackur-Tetrode calculation of translational entropy, as proposed by [Shakhnovich and Whitesides](http://pubs.acs.org/doi/abs/10.1021/jo970944f).<sup>5</sup> The keywords H2O, toluene, DMF (N,N-dimethylformamide), AcOH (acetic acid) and chloroform are recognized.
 *	The `--cosmo` option can be used to read Gibbs Free Energy of Solvation data from a COSMO-RS .tab formatted file.
 *	The `--output` option is used to change the default output file name to a specified name instead.
 Use as  `--output NAME` to change the name of the output file of thermochemical data from "GoodVibes.dat" to "GoodVibes_NAME.dat"
-*	The `--ee` option takes a .yaml input file (see template) along with calculation output files and calculates percent enantiomeric excess as well as ddG free-energy, displaying preference for R or S conformation.
+*	The `--ee` option takes the name of the stereo-determining step along with calculation output files to calculate percent enantiomeric excess as well as ddG free-energy, displaying preference for R or S conformation.
-*	The `--media` option
+*	The `--media` option applies an entropy correction to calculations done on solvent molecules calculated from their standard concentration.
 *	The `--xyz` option will write all Cartesian coordinates to a .xyz output file.
 *	The `--csv` option will write GoodVibes calculated thermochemical data to a .csv output file.